TomasMikula/ReactFX/README.md

 Custom event streams
 --------------------

-`EventSource` is an event stream that emits precisely what you tell it to emit.
+`EventSource` is an event stream that emits precisely what you _push_ into it.

 ```java
 EventSource<Integer> numbers = new EventSource<>();